In this episode, I speak with medical resident Dr. Tom Peteet, as he shares with us his nontraditional premed path to medical school.

 His experience in medical school:

-- Went to UMass Medical School
+- Going to UMass Medical School

 - The lack of interaction with other people

 - Graduated from high school in Massachusetts; or

-- Have been a full time resident for 5 years
+- Have been a full-time resident for 5 years

-Narrowing down his residency towards his medical specialty:
+Narrowing down his medical specialty choices:

 - Ended up applying in family medicine and internal medicine